 Nine days ago I announced the setting up of a more effective organization to direct our gigantic efforts to increase the production of munitions.
 The appropriation of vast sums of money and a well-coordinated executive direction of our defense efforts are not in themselves enough.
 Guns, planes, ships and many other things have to be built in the factories and the arsenals of America.
 They have to be produced by workers and managers and engineers with the aid of machines which in turn have to be built by hundreds of thousands of workers throughout the land.

-In this great work there has been splendid cooperation between the government and industry and labor.
-And I am very thankful.
+In this great work there has been splendid cooperation between the Government and industry and labor; and I am very thankful.

-American industrial genius, unmatched throughout all the world in the solution of production problems, has been called upon to bring its resources and its talents into action.
-Manufacturers of watches, of farm implements, of Linotypes and cash registers and automobiles, and sewing machines and lawn mowers and locomotives, are now making fuses and bomb packing crates and telescope mounts and shells and pistols and tanks.
+American industrial genius, unmatched throughout the world in the solution of production problems, has been called upon to bring its resources and its talents into action.
+Manufacturers of watches, farm implements, linotypes, cash registers, automobiles, sewing machines, lawn mowers and locomotives are now making fuses, bomb packing crates, telescope mounts, shells, pistols and tanks.

 But all of our present efforts are not enough.
-We must have more ships, more guns, more planes -- more of everything.
-And this can be accomplished only if we discard the notion of "business as usual."
+We must have more ships, more guns, more planes-more of everything.
+This can only be accomplished if we discard the notion of "business as usual."
 This job cannot be done merely by superimposing on the existing productive facilities the added requirements of the nation for defense.

 Our defense efforts must not be blocked by those who fear the future consequences of surplus plant capacity.
 The possible consequences of failure of our defense efforts now are much more to be feared.

-And after the present needs of our defense are past, a proper handling of the country's peacetime needs will require all of the new productive capacity, if not still more.
+After the present needs of our defense are past, a proper handling of the country's peace-time needs will require all the new productive capacity-if not more.

 No pessimistic policy about the future of America shall delay the immediate expansion of those industries essential to defense.
 We need them.

 I want to make it clear that it is the purpose of the nation to build now with all possible speed every machine, every arsenal, every factory that we need to manufacture our defense material.
 We have the men, the skill, the wealth, and above all, the will.

 I am confident that if and when production of consumer or luxury goods in certain industries requires the use of machines and raw materials that are essential for defense purposes, then such production must yield, and will gladly yield, to our primary and compelling purpose.

-So I appeal to the owners of plants, to the managers, to the workers, to our own government employees to put every ounce of effort into producing these munitions swiftly and without stint.
-With this appeal I give you the pledge that all of us who are officers of your government will devote ourselves to the same whole-hearted extent to the great task that lies ahead.
+So I appeal to the owners of plants-to the managers-to the workers-to our own Government employees-to put every ounce of effort into producing these munitions swiftly and without stint.
+With this appeal I give you the pledge that all of us who are officers of your Government will devote ourselves to the same whole-hearted extent to the great task that lies ahead.

-As planes and ships and guns and shells are produced, your government, with its defense experts, can then determine how best to use them to defend this hemisphere.
-The decision as to how much shall be sent abroad and how much shall remain at home must be made on the basis of our overall military necessities.
+As planes and ships and guns and shells are produced, your Government, with its defense experts, can then determine how best to use them to defend this hemisphere.
+The decision as to how much shall be sent abroad and how much shall remain at home must be made on the basis of our over-all military necessities.

 We must be the great arsenal of democracy.
 For us this is an emergency as serious as war itself.
 We must apply ourselves to our task with the same resolution, the same sense of urgency, the same spirit of patriotism and sacrifice as we would show were we at war.